Hollywood Gets Political: Julia Louis-Dreyfus, Mahershala Ali, More Slam Trump’s Immigration Ban at SAG Awards

 “Good evening, fellow SAG members and everyone at home and everyone in airports that belong in my America,” Kutcher said.
 “You are a part of the fabric of who we are and we love you and we welcome you.”

-Earlier in the day, Kutcher pointed out on Twitter that his wife, Mila Kunis, came to this country as a refugee from the Soviet-controlled Ukraine.
+Kutcher also pointed out on Twitter that his wife, Mila Kunis, came to this country as a refugee from the Soviet-controlled Ukraine.

+Lily Tomlin also got political while accepting her Lifetime Achievement Award: “Live your life so that when you are being honored for your achievements, the people called upon to make laudatory remarks can feel reasonably honest about their comments.
+As, in these times, all their words of praise might be perceived as alternative facts or worse yet fake news,” she quipped.

+Speaking about her life moving forward, the 77-year-old actress also said, “I feel like I’m just getting started.
+What sign should I make for the next march, so much to do.
+Global warming, standing rock, LGBT issues, Chinese missiles, immigration.”

 The actors’ comments come in the wake of President Trump‘s executive order suspending entry of all refugees to the U.S. for 120 days, barring Syrian refugees indefinitely and blocking entry into the U.S. for 90 days for nationals from seven predominantly Muslim countries: Iraq, Libya, Somalia, Sudan, Syria, Yemen and Iran.